About

 Where the Prices Come From

-Vendor prices are collected by automated scrapers that hit each vendor's public product catalog daily.
-For Shopify-based vendors (12 of the 19) we use the public /products.json endpoint.
-For WooCommerce vendors (7 of the 19) we scrape the product category pages directly.
-No authenticated endpoints, no shady techniques — we read the same listings you would see by visiting the site.
+Vendor prices are collected by automated scrapers that hit each vendor's public product catalog on a recurring schedule.
+Where available, we use public storefront endpoints; for other vendors we read public product-category pages.
+No authenticated endpoints — we read the same listings you would see by visiting the site.

-Prices are normalized per standard milligram so you can compare apples to apples.
-A 5mg vial at $30 and a 10mg vial at $55 are translated into per-mg pricing before ranking.
-The comparison table always shows both the raw price and the normalized $/mg figure.
+Prices are normalized to a 10mg-equivalent basis so you can compare apples to apples.
+A 5mg vial at $30 and a 10mg vial at $55 become $60 and $55 per 10mg before ranking.
+The comparison table shows both the actual vial price and the normalized figure.

 Every listing has a "last checked" timestamp.
 If stock status appears stale, we mark it.
 Vendors change prices and go out of stock without warning — we recommend verifying with the vendor's site before placing an order.
 We link directly to the product page to make this easy.